IRC4Fun/xtheme-contrib-modules/README.md

 #### cs_regmode.c

-Sets the stupid, pointless DALNet-style +/-r mode when a channel is registered or dropped.
+Sets the pointless DALNet-style +/-r mode when a channel is registered or dropped.
 NOT RECOMMENDED TO USE.

 #### cs_regnotice.c

-Sends a user a notice with some information specified in a regnotice {} block inside the chanserv {} block of your atheme.conf when the user registers a channel.
+Sends a user a notice with some information specified in a regnotice {} block inside the chanserv {} block of your xtheme.conf when the user registers a channel.

 #### cs_updown.c